nvictor/design/clustermap/DESIGN.md

 Authentication is supported via a local `kubeconfig` file.
 The primary method for local development, the app parses `~/.kube/config` to get the cluster URL, certificate, token, and other settings.

 -   **Client Certificates:** Authenticates using the client certificate and key data specified in the `kubeconfig`.
-The implementation uses a sophisticated keychain-based approach:
+The implementation uses a simplified keychain-based approach:
-    -   First checks if a matching certificate already exists in the macOS Keychain (common with minikube/kubectl usage)
-    -   If found, creates a `SecIdentity` using the existing certificate paired with the private key from kubeconfig
-    -   If not found, temporarily imports both certificate and private key into the Keychain to create a `SecIdentity`
+    -   Uses `SecIdentityCreateWithCertificate` to create a `SecIdentity` from certificate data
-    -   Uses `SecIdentityCreateWithCertificate` for reliable identity creation with proper certificate-key pairing
-    -   Handles keychain access gracefully with automatic cleanup of temporary items
+    -   Handles keychain access gracefully with error logging
+    -   Supports certificate-based authentication for TLS client authentication
--   **Bearer Tokens:** Supports bearer tokens, including those obtained from `exec` plugins.
+-   **Bearer Tokens:** Supports bearer tokens, including those obtained from `exec` plugins with full environment variable support.
 -   **TLS Verification:** Respects the `insecure-skip-tls-verify` flag for clusters with self-signed certificates.
+Includes smart defaults for common development patterns (minikube, localhost, private IPs).

 ### Networking